interactions-py/interactions.py/docs/src/Guides/10 Events.md

 from interactions.api.events import ChannelCreate

 @listen(ChannelCreate)
-async def channel_create_handler(event: ChannelCreate):
+async def an_event_handler(event: ChannelCreate):
     print(f"Channel created with name: {event.channel.name}")
 ```

-As you can see, the `listen` statement marks a function to receieve (or, well, listen to) a specific event - we specify which event to receive by passing in the *event object*, which an object that contains all information about an event.
+As you can see, the `listen` statement marks a function to receive (or, well, listen/subscribe to) a specific event - we specify which event to receive by passing in the *event object*, which an object that contains all information about an event.
 Whenever that events happens in Discord, it triggers our function to run, passing the event object into it.
 Here, we get the channel that the event contains and send out its name to the terminal.

 ???+ note "Difference from other Python Discord libraries"
     If you come from some other Python Discord libraries, or even come from older versions of interactions.py, you might have noticed how the above example uses an *event object* - IE a `ChannelCreate` object - instead of passing the associated object with that event - IE a `Channel` (or similar) object - into the function.
 This is intentional - by using event objects, we have greater control of what information we can give to you.